oscar-sabet/todo-guru/README.md

 10. **Django Admin Integration**:
     - Manage tasks and users through the Django admin interface.

+11. **Toast Notifications**:
+    - Display toast notifications for various user actions such as task creation, update, deletion, and profile updates.
+    - Provide real-time feedback to users, enhancing the user experience by confirming actions and displaying error messages when necessary.

 ## Site Contents

 ### Templates

-Sure, here is a paragraph for the `home.html` template:
+The ToDo|Guru application uses several templates to render different parts of the site.
+Each template serves a specific purpose and is designed to provide a seamless user experience.

 ### home/home.html

 The `home.html` template serves as the landing page for the ToDo|Guru application.
 It provides an overview of the application's features and benefits, encouraging users to sign up or log in to start managing their tasks.
-The template is designed with a clean and modern interface, using soft pastel colours and uses Bootstrap for a responsive design.
+The template is designed with a clean and modern interface, using soft pastel colours and Bootstrap for a responsive design.
 It includes sections that highlight key features such as task management, user authentication, and real-time updates.
-This welcoming and informative homepage makes it easy for new users to understand the application and get started quickly.
+This welcoming and informative homepage makes it easy for new users to understand the application and get started.

 ### tasks/list.html